 Hahaha.
 Cool, cool.

 When we met.
-He and I would go and eat some… once a
+He and I would go and eat some… every once a in while.

 Warren looked over,

 Oh.
-You asked him what his name was?
+You asked th— him, what his name was?

 He told me.
 He renamed himself to